 Share Ownership Guidelines Our share ownership guidelines are designed to increase executives' equity stakes in Aon and to align executives' interests more closely with those of our shareholders.
 The guidelines provide that the Chief Executive Officer should attain an investment position in Class A Ordinary Shares equal to six times annual base salary and each other executive officer, including the remainder of our NEOs, should attain an investment position in Class A Ordinary Shares equal to three times annual base salary.
 The guidelines also establish equity retention rules generally requiring that net shares received upon the exercise of options to purchase Class A Ordinary Shares, the vesting of restricted share units and the vesting of performance share units are retained until the required investment position is achieved.
 Class A Ordinary Shares counted toward these guidelines include any shares owned outright, shares owned through an Aon-sponsored savings or retirement plan, shares purchased through an Aon-sponsored employee share purchase plan, shares obtained through the exercise of share options, and shares issued upon the vesting of restricted share units or performance share units.
-Each of our NEOs held the requisite number of shares under the guidelines as of December 31, 2016.
+Each of our NEOs held the requisite number of shares under the guidelines as of December 31, 2017.
 Mr. Case has agreed to maintain an investment position in Class A Ordinary Shares in excess of those required under our share ownership guidelines.
-In his extended employment agreement, he agreed to maintain an investment position equal to twenty times his annual base salary.
-Hedging and Pledging Policies We have a policy prohibiting all executive officers and directors from engaging in short sales, publicly traded options, puts and calls, forward sale contracts, and other swap, hedging, and derivative transactions relating to our securities.
+In his extended employment agreement, he agreed to maintain an investment position equal to Hedging and Pledging Policies 20 times his annual base salary.
+We have a policy prohibiting all executive officers and directors from engaging in short sales, publicly traded options, puts and calls, forward sale contracts, and other swap, hedging, and derivative transactions relating to our securities.
 We also maintain a policy prohibiting our executive officers and directors from holding our securities in margin accounts or pledging our securities as collateral for a loan.
-Independent Compensation Consultant The Compensation Committee retains an independent compensation consultant to provide advice and market data to bolster the Compensation Committee's compensation decision-making.
-Maximized Tax Deductibility for Performance-Based Pay Compensation paid under our long-term and annual incentive programs is intended to qualify as performance-based compensation under Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), with respect to covered employees, to maximize the tax-deductibility of such payments.
-However, we have retained the discretion to pay non-deductible variable compensation.
+Independent Compensation Consultant The Compensation Committee retains an independent compensation consultant to provide advice and market data to bolster the Compensation Committee's decision-making.
 Clawback Policy We have adopted an Incentive Repayment Policy applicable to our executive officers.
-Pursuant to the Incentive Repayment Policy, the Board may cancel or require reimbursement of any incentive payments or equity-based awards received if the incentive payment or equity-based award was based on the achievement of financial results that are subsequently restated.
+Pursuant to the Incentive Repayment Policy, the Board may cancel or require reimbursement of any incentive or equity-based award received if such award was based on the achievement of financial results that are subsequently restated.
 If the Board determines that the executive officer engaged in fraud that caused or partially caused the need for the financial restatement, the incentive payment or equity-based award is required to be forfeited or reimbursed in full.
 If the restatement was not the result of fraud by the executive officer, the Board may, to the extent allowed under applicable law, require forfeiture or reimbursement of the amount by which the incentive payment or equity-based award exceeded the lower amount that would have been paid based on the restated financial results.

-2016 Executive Compensation Highlights
+2017 Executive Compensation Highlights